adithgeorge/Customer_App_Subscription_Prediction/README.md

 * The most interesting remark from the graph is that 'used_premium_feature' is negatively correlated with enrolled.
 Users who used the premium feature are convinced that the product isn't worth the price.

+### Feature Engineering

 * **Understanding the time taken by user to subscribe:** We need to measure the difference between 'first_open' and 'enrolled_date', and save it in a new column.
 We notice that most of the users enroll within the first 20 to 30 hours.
 We can infer that 50 hours is a good cut-off time to test the response of the users.
 So every user that enrolled after 50 hours can be considered as Non-enrolled for checking the accurate response of the users.

 * **Analysing the screen list features and getting insights from the number and type of windows/ screens used.**
 * The saving columns are highly correlated, so we need to delete them.
 But before so we need to create a SavingsCount feature.
 The same for Credit, CreditCards, and Loan.

+### Data Preprocessing

+* We will be converting the 'age' data into age groups to get more accuracy and also convert the categorical variables into dummy variables.
+The model will be
+* **Due to computational limitations, further model building was done on a part of the data only.**
+* We can see that the target columns is not imbalanced and therefore we can proceed with this small dataset for model building.
+* Feature scaling may not be necessary as almost all the values are either 1 or 0.
+* Note: There was no big difference in the accuracy after feature scaling.

+## Model Building

+We have gained some insights from the EDA part.
+But with that, we cannot accurately predict or tell whether a user will opt for the premium version or not.
+So now we will predict that using some great Classification Algorithms.
+Following are the algorithms I will use to make the model:

+* Logistic Regression

+* Support Vector Machines(Linear)

+* Random Forest

+* K-Nearest Neighbours

+* Naive Bayes

+* Decision Tree

+The accuracy of a model is not the only factor that determines the robustness of the classifier.
+As the training and testing data changes, the accuracy will also change.
+It may increase or decrease.
+This is known as model variance.

+To overcome this and get a generalized model,we use Cross Validation.

+Many a times, the data is imbalanced, i.e there may be a high number of one specific class instances but less number of other class instances.
+Thus we should train and test our algorithm on each and every instance of the dataset.
+Then we can take an average of all the noted accuracies over the dataset.

+An algorithm may underfit over a dataset for some training data and sometimes also overfit the data for other training set.
+Thus with cross-validation, we can achieve a generalised model and we can predict the average accuracy for the model when data is provided.

+**As we can see the best performing algorithms are SVM (linear), Random Forest Classifer, Logistic Regression.**

+### Cross Validation

+Here, we can see that the Linear SVM, Logistic Regression and Random Forest are all performing well enough after cross validation and their variance is also low.
+So, we can be confident that we can get a generalised model and a consistent accuracy for different data.

+### Hyperparameter Tuning

+Hyper Parameter Tuning can be done to change the learning rate of the algorithm and get a better model.

+After this process we can conclude that almost all the algorithms are giving a good enough accuracy and also has a similar clasification report, therefore we can fix on one model and take the Random Forest Classifer model as the best possible one.

+### Confusion Matrix

+Here we can infer the following from the confusion matrix:

+* 0 - Not enrolled, 1 - Enrolled
+* We have the actual classes on the y-axis and the predicted classes on the x-axis.
+* The model is able to dstinguish between the both classes,but still there is some error.
+* 485 samples were actually positive but were predicted as negative - False Negative
+* 311 samples were actually negative but were predicted as positive - False Positive.
+* There is margin for improvement of the model.

+* The feature importances were also calculated

+# Conclusion

+* Our efforts have given us a model that will label every new user as "highly likely" (or "unlikely") to subscribe.
+We can further validate our results by running our predictions on daily new installs, and see whether our accuracy is consistent.
+From there, we can narrow our marketing efforts only to those users "unlikely" to subscribe, and thus increase our subscription rate.

+* The increase in overall subscriptions can measure the benefits of this model to the company.
+Recall that those already likely to subscribe will do so, and although we can still give them offers, we don't have to go all out.
+On the other hand, users who are likely to leave may convert to paid subscribers if we give them an offer they cannot refuse.
+For example, these offers can come in the form of "1st month free", or "50% off yearly subscriptions".
+The latter shows that great offers can still be structured in a way that brings overall benefits to the company because we are locking the user in for an extended period.
+This is a model of SaaS services provided through the app.